LEGO Volkswagen T2 Camper Van (10279)

-The hippie-era bay-window bus in medium azure, and it's a looker.
+The hippie-era bay-window bus in medium azure, and it is a real looker.

 Set 10279 · 2021